LurkingGoo/inclass-repo/README.md

 ---

 ### 👨‍🍳 Made with ❤️ by Rayzin, Lucas, and Zachary
-Crafted for the love yakun by Lucas
+Crafted for the love of yakun by Lucas

 ---